CarloMicieli/TreniniDotNet/README.md

 ## Project layout

 * `Common` contains the interfaces and utilities classes that don't have a clear place in other projects.
 * `Domain` contains the domain model, with all factories required to create new values.
-Domain objects are immutable, and the factories are using the `Validation` type from **lang ext** to validate the input.
+Domain objects are immutable.
 * `Application` contains the application services, and the **use cases** implementation.
 At this layer, we abstract the database access and depend on this abstraction.
 Business logic is cleanly separated from infrastructure details.
 * `Infrastructure` is the place where **use cases** are getting their persistence requirement satisfied.
 The database access is using plain old sql and dapper.
 * `Web` is the top layer - use cases are orchestrated using the IMediatr library and everything is wired together via the built-in dependency injection.